BlueNetSec/EvasionAndBypass/ClientSideWithWindowsScriptHost/README.md

 DotNetToJScript.exe ExampleAssembly.dll --lang=Jscript --ver=v4 -o demo.js
 ```

-Now, We can modify the default TestClass.cs to write our [payload dropper](/ClientSideWithWindowsScriptHost/TestClass.cs ) and conver it to jscript using the same DotNetToJScript.exe command.
+Now, We can modify the default TestClass.cs to write our [payload dropper](/ClientSideWithWindowsScriptHost/TestClass.cs ) in c# and conver it to jscript using the same DotNetToJScript.exe command.